TrebitschTheReal/galactic_spacefarer_hw/README.md

 We are using customized `@sap/cds` provided mock users for authentication. https://cap.cloud.sap/docs/node.js/authentication#mock-users

+## Form validation

+Both frontend form validation *(@mandatory name)* and backend validation *(before CREATE and UPDATE for the stardustCollection and wormholeNavigation properties)* are implemented.

 ## Email notifications

 This project uses Nodemailer to send email notifications.
 It may not work properly while connected to a VPN, so please